Craft Vinyl Hacks and Help for Beginners

 6. Lift your liner from the transfer tape

 So what if you have burnished well and are using the right transfer tape?
 Another trick to transferring vinyl is to lift the liner backing away from the transfer tape instead of the transfer tape away from the backing – this makes a HUGE difference!

 How can I store my Cricut vinyl?
 What is the best way to organize my vinyl, and what do I do with my craft vinyl scraps?
 All questions I hear constantly!
 Cricut vinyl storage is one of my favorite topics.
 From small stashes to hundreds of rolls, I have the solution to organize your Cricut vinyl collection!

 7. Bookshelf and bins for vinyl storage

 I went through many stages of storing vinyl.
-Finally, my collection got big enough I need an all-in-one, easy-to-access, and visually appealing solution.
+Finally, my collection got big enough I needed an all-in-one, easy-to-access, and visually appealing solution.
 I decided to use these storage bins and a bookshelf to organize all my craft vinyl.

-I also created labels for each bin so I could find what I need quickly.
+I also created labels for each bin, so I could find what I need quickly.
 Check out how I made foil labels for my great wall of vinyl here!

 8. Wood bins organized by type or color

 Before I had my great wall of vinyl, I used wood bins to store my vinyl.
 I love wood bins because I can see all my prints and colors at once and easily select the one I want.
 To stay more organized with bins, label them by type, such as iron-on or vinyl.